-4. TECHEF EPIHM Tamagoyaki Japanese Omelette Egg Pan – Editor's Choice
+4. TECHEF EPIHM Tamagoyaki Japanese Pan - Best All-Rounder (Editor's Choice)

-Unique shape aside, this is still our best omelet pan, and by now you have come to expect certain things from any pan that is being reviewed on this list.
-For starters, this pan does have a very good nonstick coating that will last for a while.
+Unique shape aside, this is still one of the best pan in our, and by now you have come to expect certain things from any pan that is being reviewed on this list.
+For starters, this pan does have a very good nonstick layer that will last for a while.

 Likewise, the bottom of the pan is made with aluminum, which as we have said many times before lets the pan act as a great conductor.
 In other words, you should always get a very even cook on your omelet when using this pan.

-5. MyLifeUNIT Non-Stick Omelette Pan, Japanese Rolled Omelet Pan
+5. MyLifeUNIT Japanese Rolled Omelet Pan - Best Square Omelette Pan

-To end off our list, we wanted to review one more Japanese-style omelette pan in the same style as the TECHEF EPIHM Tamagoyaki Japanese Omelette Egg Pan that we just finished reviewing.
+To end off our list, we wanted to review one more Japanese-style omelette pan in the same style as the TECHEF EPIHM Tamagoyaki Egg Pan that we just finished reviewing.

-The MyLifeUNIT Non-Stick Omelette Pan, Japanese Rolled Omelet Pan shares a lot in common with the other Japanese omelette pan that we reviewed, but also does a few things differently, which is why we are making it a separate review.
+The MyLifeUNIT Japanese Rolled Omelet Pan shares a lot in common with the other Japanese pan that we reviewed, but also does a few things differently, which is why we are making it a separate review.

 Probably the biggest difference between this pan and the previous one that we reviewed is the shape.
 While both are square shaped, the MyLifeUNIT has a pronounced slope shape.
 The front is so sloped that almost looks like it could be used as a large scoop.